-Our display made subjects' information processing simpler than in CJ's games, by revealing payoffs directly rather than requiring subjects to deduce them from pie sizes, but it also made subjects' information searches more complex, with 8-16 payoffs that varied independently in three dimensions (up-down, left-right, and own-other's).
-We could have simplified subjects' searches by leaving some payoffs continually visible or publicly announcing a simple payoff structure (e.g. pure coordination or zero-sum), but this would have thrown away information about their cognitive processes, reducing our ability to discriminate among alternative theories.
+information searches more complex, with 8-16 payoffs that varied independently in three dimensions (up-down, left-right, and own-other's).
+We could have simplified subjects' searches by leaving some payoffs continually visible or publicly announcing a simple payoff structure (e.g. pure coordination or zero-sum), but this would have thrown away information about their cognitive processes, reducing our ability to discriminate among alternative theories.25